a7ex/xcresultparser/README.md

 # xcresultparser

 ## Overview
-Parse the binary xcresult bundle from Xcode builds and testruns
+Parse the binary xcresult bundle from Xcode builds and test runs.

 Interpret binary .xcresult files and print summary in different formats:
 - txt